Parks, Recreation and Historic Preservation

 https://parks.ny.gov/explorer-app/

 For professional and organizational retreats, educational and training needs can be met at the Conference Center.
 Located in a secluded area at the southwest portion of Letchworth State Park, the facility consists of a spacious country lodge room, bedrooms, bathrooms with showers and a kitchen.
 This unique historic structure is designed to accommodate the needs of low impact professional and organizational groups for education, training and retreat purposes.
 It can be rented for the day and/or overnight use.
 It is the perfect place for your next business retreat.
 This facility is not designed for overnight family camping, although, some family type rentals may be permitted.
 Call the Park Office to be sure if this or another site will best suit your needs.
-For family type vacation rental experiences, the Maplewood Lodge and Parker's Hideaway can be rented.
+For family type vacation rental experiences Parker's Hideaway can be rented.

 Campers can take advantage of tent and trailer campsites as well as cabins.
 Group camping facilities are also available.